Railroad Worker Injury Claims – FELA

 Contact An Experienced Railroad Accident Attorney

 Most train accidents, such as derailments, can be fatal accidents and, many times, they are the direct result of some kind of negligence.
 Perhaps the track was faulty or there was a mechanical problem with the train.
 Whatever the reason, you may be able to file a personal injury lawsuit for the damages done to you.
-To learn about how Hunegs, LeNeave & Kvas can help you, call the Wayzata, MN or Omaha, Nebraska offices at 612-339-4511 or 800-328-4340 to schedule a free consultation.
+To learn about how Hunegs, LeNeave & Kvas can help you, call the Wayzata, MN office at 612-339-4511 or 800-328-4340 to schedule a free consultation.

 The law firm of Hunegs, LeNeave & Kvas has earned the trust and recommendation of many of the nation’s leading unions, both in the railroad industry and in other areas.